bayesatcirm/2023/content/authors/catalano/_index.md

  Marta Catalano is Harrison Early Career Assistant Professor in the Department of Statistics at the University of Warwick.
 She achieved a postdoc at the University of Torino with Pierpaolo De Blasi and  obtained her PhD in Statistics at Bocconi University, under the supervision of Antonio Lijoi and Igor Prünster.

-More to know on [his personal website](https://martacatalano.github.io/)
+More to know on [her personal website](https://martacatalano.github.io/)